 In addition to the classic transcriptional response, NRs also have a role in rapid, non-nuclear signaling originating from receptors localized at the plasma membrane.
 Ligand-binding to these receptors intitiates downstream phospholipase- and kinase-based signaling cascades (reviewed in Schwartz et al, 2016; Levin and Hammes, 2016).

-Signaling by estrogen and retinoic acid receptors are currently described here.
+Signaling by estrogen, liver X and retinoic acid receptors are currently described here.